They kept asking about what I wanted to do with my life, but what if I don't know? - Part 1

 We also have the choice of different industries for our careers.
 This is significant as our employment value becomes more industry-specific as we become more senior.
 Our ability to switch industries and increase salary may decline as our value becomes more industry-specific.
 Making a good industry choice regarding growth opportunities will make a difference in your long-term salary and wealth-building ability.
 As we will show in our models later in this article, ”high growth” industries drive more long-term personal wealth than “mature” industries.
 The U.S. Bureau of Labor Statistics (BLS) has a treasure trove of information regarding industry growth.

-By the way, in 2022, the pandemic is forcing many to rethink their industry choice.
+In 2022, the pandemic forced many to rethink their industry choice.
 The U.S. has and will face labor shortages as market demand moves faster than people can change industries.
+In 2025 and probably for the following decade, Generative AI is reshaping the jobs available to new entrants to the job market.
+Generative AI is creating massive disruption and that disruption creates a massive opportunity.
 This friction may create salary inflation.
 As said in a recent The Economist article [viii]:

 “It takes time for people to move from dying industries to growing ones.”

-For those thinking of an industry or company change, the pandemic may represent a once-in-a-generation opportunity.
-In fact, the U.S. job turnover rate has been accelerating, with the average turnover rate now being below 2 years.
-This means that if you are not changing jobs every 2 years, you are not changing jobs as quickly as the U.S. average. [ix] The point is, job change consideration should be a standard part of a healthy life evaluation.
+For those thinking of an industry or company change, Generative AI and other changes represent a tremendous opportunity.
+In fact, in a trend starting with the pandemic, the U.S. job turnover rate has been accelerating, with the average turnover rate shortening.
+This means that if you are not changing jobs every 2 years or so, you are not changing jobs as quickly as the U.S. average. [ix] The point is, job change consideration should be a standard part of a healthy life evaluation.
 Also, another way to think about a growing industry is in terms of its compensation upside compared to its downside.
 See our article Why convexity is a helpful career guidepost for an approach to considering upside and downside when evaluating an industry or company.

 Next comes the arbitrage opportunity.
 To describe the arbitrage, we answer the question: